ISEexchange/tacstack/README.md

 docker-compose will provide a fully functioning MAP system from scratch.
 It will build all of the required images and start up the containers.
-It will also take care linking the data and app containers and will provide ports for you to use.
+It will also take care of linking the data and app containers and will provide ports for you to use.
 Use this to create either a test environment or a production environment.
 To get started, clone this git repo, then run: